-Line 11d - Nonresident and part-year resident individuals - Compute your income percentage for each period (if applicable) by dividing the New York adjusted gross income amount from Form IT-203, line 30, New York State Amount column, by the New York adjusted gross income from Form IT-203, line 30, Federal Amount column, using only the income earned for that period.
+Line 11d - Nonresident and part-year resident individuals - Compute your income percentage for each period (if applicable) by dividing the New York adjusted gross income amount from Form IT-203, line 30, New York State Amount column, by the New York adjusted gross income from Form IT-203, line 30, Federal amount column, using only the income earned for that period.

-Nonresident estates and trusts and part-year resident trusts - Complete the Income Percentage Worksheet A in the next column.
+Nonresident estates and trusts and part-year resident trusts - Complete the Income percentage worksheet A in the next column.

+Income percentage worksheet A

-Income Percentage Worksheet A 1 Enter the amount from Form IT-205-A, line 22, column (b), for the period shown 1 2 Enter the portion of any administration costs, income distribution deduction, exemption and other deductions used in determining federal adjusted gross income that relate to items of income, gain, loss and deduction derived from or connected with New York sources, for the period shown 3 4 Subtract line 2 from line 1 5 Enter the amount from Form IT-205-A, line 9, column (a), that relates to New York source income for the period shown 6 Line 4 and add or subtract line 5 6 7 Balance: line 3 and add or subtract line 6 8 Divide line 7 above by the amount from Form IT-205-A-I, page 1, NYAGI Worksheet, line 5, for the period shown.
+1 Enter the amount from Form IT-205-A,

+line 22, column (b), for the period shown 1 ----

+2 Enter the portion of any administration costs, income distribution deduction, exemption and other deductions used in determining federal adjusted gross income that relate to items of income, gain, loss and deduction derived from or connected with New York sources, for the period shown

+3 Subtract line 2 from line 1 3

+5 Enter the amount from Form IT-205-A, line 7, column (a) that relates to New York source income for the period shown

+income for the period shown

+6 Line 4 and add or subtract line 5 6

+7 Balance: line 3 and add or subtract line 6 7

+8 Divide line 7 above by the amount from Form IT-205-A-I, page 1, NYAGI Worksheet, line 5, for the period shown.
 Enter here and on Worksheet 1, line 11d on page 5

+L on worksheet i, line the on page 3